TheSprintTeam/Desktop-Application-Frontend/README.md

 ## How to run locally
 - Install all the packages: `npm install`
-- Run the electron app: `npm run electron:serve`
+- Run the electron app: `npm run electron:dev`

 ## Commands to Package App
 - `npm run build`